mapbender/mapbender-starter/CONTRIBUTING.md

 A template is a part of the [bundle].
 It's located in the  "Templates/" directory.

-* create new template PHP-Class in "Template" directory
+* Create new template PHP-Class in "Template" directory
-* base the class by "apbender\CoreBundle\Component\Template"
+* Extend mapbender template by:
+    * "Mapbender/CoreBundle/Component/Fullscreen" for desktop application
+    * "Mapbender/MobileBundle/Template/Mobile" for mobile application

 Example: